Bud Light Logo

 Bud Light Logo 2013-2016

-In 2013, a redesigned version of the 2009 logo was released.
-It appears 3D due to the gradient.
+A redesigned version of the 2009 logo was released in 2013.
+Due to the gradient, it appears in 3D.
 On the left, there are three semi-oval lines: two silvery and one red.
-Drawn below are shiny drops to spark interest in the product.
+The shiny drops below are designed to spark interest in the product.

 2016 – today